Using your own glacier inventory with OGGM#

 '/github/home/OGGM/rgi/RGIV62/11_rgi62_CentralEurope/11_rgi62_CentralEurope.shp'

-Shapefiles are best read an manipulated with geopandas in python (see also our working_with_rgi tutorial):
+Shapefiles are best read and manipulated with geopandas in python (see also our working_with_rgi tutorial):

 gdf = gpd.read_file(sh)